washer143/msp2-Melon-Memory/README.md

 * Bug found with the how to play modal not displaying when clicked.
 This was fixed by calling "modal-btn" and not "htp-modal" in my event listener.

+## Unfixed Bugs

+There are no remaining bugs that i am aware of.

 # Deployment
 The website was deployed using github, these are the steps i followed.